Safety is the No. 1 priority at Tampa Electric.

 Electrical fires in our homes claim lives year after year.
 Some of these fires are caused by electrical system failures and appliance defects, but many more are caused by the misuse and poor maintenance of electrical appliances, incorrectly installed wiring, and overloaded circuits and extension cords.
 Remember these tips for a safer home.
 Take time to walk through your house and look for potential problems.

 - Plugs should fit securely into outlets, and outlets should not be overloaded.
 If plugs seem to fit loosely into a wall outlet, the wall outlet needs repair.
 Have an electrician check the outlet.
+If you have children, cover unused outlets with plastic safety plugs.

 - Water and electricity don't mix.
 Don't place any electrical appliances near water.
 Never reach into water to get an appliance that has fallen in without first unplugging the appliance.